Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-cloud-sample-eventhubs-binder/README.md

 property after deploying the app, or update the role assignment for services, please try to redeploy the app again.

+> You can follow
+> [Deploy a Spring Boot JAR file to Azure App Service][deploy-spring-boot-application-to-app-service]
+> to deploy this application to App Service

 #### Enable auto create

 If you want to auto create the Azure Event Hub and Azure Storage account instances,